 Also concerned about money is Kevin Murray, a director of edaw and also chair of the Urban Design Alliance's housing committee.
 'Getting an urban design element in to a project does cost,' he said, and asked: 'Who pays for that?'
 The problem, he said, is that the benefits are not felt rapidly enough for the housebuilders to benefit.
 Instead, the benefits go to 'the second, third and fourth generation of owners'.

-. . . and the urban design think tank ponders the future
+. . . and think tank defines the city of the future

 In 2028, will the car still dominate in the city, but be lighter and cleaner?
 Or will it be pushed into the background in a city defined by transport and communication nodes, giving us a redefined sense of public space?
-These were some of issues raised at the Urban Design Week think- tank, addressing the issue 'Future Cities 2028', where an impressive number of luminaries were given long enough to produce some provoking ideas.
+These were some of the issues raised at the Urban Design Week think- tank, addressing 'Future Cities 2028', where an impressive number of luminaries produced some provoking ideas.

 Architect-planner and academic Tony Lloyd-Jones started the session with a history of cities' change since the 1960s.
 Having lived through both the swinging Sixties and the Cool Nineties, he said, 'the difference is that you have to pay for fun in the 1990s.'